bearstree/Clincal-AI-Diabetes_Screening/README.md

 [Live web application](https://weiyi-clinical-diabetes-screening.hf.space) · [Hugging Face Space](https://huggingface.co/spaces/weiyi/clinical-diabetes-screening) · [API documentation](https://weiyi-clinical-diabetes-screening.hf.space/docs)

-An end-to-end, educational clinical AI portfolio project using public-use CDC NHANES data: reproducible preprocessing, an evaluated screening model, a versioned API, a responsive web client, and a native Android client.
+An end-to-end, clinical AI portfolio project using public-use CDC NHANES data: reproducible preprocessing, an evaluated screening model, a versioned API, a responsive web client, and a native Android client.

-> Research and education only.
+> Research only.
 This project is not a diagnostic tool, medical advice, a clinically validated system, or a medical device.

 ## Current status

-Phases 0–8 are implemented.
 The release includes governance, verified data lineage, leakage-safe modeling, a checksummed model, FastAPI, web and Android clients, CI/CD, a deployed Docker Space, and release/privacy documentation.

 ## Intended use